History and Stats

 Finally, the city of Carlsbad offers a variety of lodging options, as well as further campground selections in the immediate area.

-Intermediate to Expert.
+Intermediate to Advanced.
 Backcountry camping should only be undertaken by those with solid outdoor skills and with thorough preparation.
 More forgiving campsites for the Newbie or Novice are in the area and may be more comfortable for those not willing to hike into bare-bones sites.
 Our Newbie Camping Gear Guide can be found here, and our Novice Camping Gear Guide can be found here.

 The cave tours are center stage, and a number of them are offered, similar to Mammoth Cave.
 Reservations are recommended by the NPS.
 More information on the cave tours can be found here.